 Main Menu

 Built Green homes can harness the earth’s energy for their heating and energy systems.
-This allows the home to work alongside the earth, rather than using earth damaging fuels.
+This allows the home to work alongside the earth rather than using earth-damaging fuels.

 After being awarded your Built Green home, you can receive a plaque to proudly display on your home.
 This helps spread awareness about the certification and environmentally-conscious homes.